Azure/doAzureParallel/README.md

 The *doAzureParallel* package is a parallel backend for the widely popular *foreach* package.
 With *doAzureParallel*, each iteration of the *foreach* loop runs in parallel on an Azure Virtual Machine (VM), allowing users to scale up their R jobs to tens or hundreds of machines.

 *doAzureParallel* is built to support the *foreach* parallel computing package.
 The *foreach* package supports parallel execution - it can execute multiple processes across some parallel backend.
-With just a few lines of code, the *doAzureParallel* package helps create a cluster in Azure, register it as a parallel backend, and seamlessly connects to the *foreach* package.
+With just a few lines of code, the *doAzureParallel* package helps create a pool in Azure, register it as a parallel backend, and seamlessly connects to the *foreach* package.

 ## Dependencies